rjpais/NGS-DataAnalysis/README.md

 # MiniON-NGS-DataAnalysis
-Repository of pipelines for the analysis of MiniON generated NGS data
+Repository of code used for pipeline construction for the analysis of MiniON generated NGS data